swordday/NetBind/README.md

 # NetBind
-CSharp Wrapper for Unreal Engine 4 base on .Net 6
+CSharp Wrapper for Cpp base on .Net 6